skyscrapers/documentation/coding_guidelines/terragrunt.md

 Resources, variables and outputs should *use `_` as a separator*.

-Other than the general naming guidelines, Terraform **resource names** should:
+Other than the general naming guidelines, OpenTofu **resource names** should:

 - be truncated automatically if they are longer than the maximum allowed length
 - **not** be suffixed with the type (eg. `"aws_iam_role" "billing"` vs `"aws_iam_role" "billing_role"`) as this is redundant already with the resource type.
 This also let's you keep names shorter, making it less likely to hit the character limit

-And Terraform **variables and outputs** should:
+And OpenTofu **variables and outputs** should:

 - end with the type they're referring to, for example if the output is an instance ID, its name should be `vault_instance_id`, not `vault_instance`.
 This makes it much more clear what the actual output is.
 - be singular if they're a single string or number, and plural if they're a list.
 For example, if an output contains a list of instance IDs, its name should be `vault_instance_ids`.

 ## AWS authentication

-To authenticate Terraform to AWS, we use a delegated access approach.
-Instead of accessing direclty an "ops" account with some set of credentials, we authenticate with an "admin" account and configure the Terraform AWS provider to assume an admin role in the target "ops" account.
+To authenticate OpenTofu to AWS, we use a delegated access approach.
+Instead of accessing direclty an "ops" account with some set of credentials, we authenticate with an "admin" account and configure the OpenTofu AWS provider to assume an admin role in the target "ops" account.
 See the diagram below.

 ```ascii
           1. User with